Associate Professor Eleanor Parker

 Faculty of Health and Medical Sciences

-Dr Eleanor Parker is a Senior Lecturer at the University of Adelaide Dental School and is Deputy Director (Education) of the Indigenous Oral Health Unit, a part of the Australian Research Centre for Population Oral Health (ARCPOH).
+Associate Professor Eleanor Parker has worked at the University of Adelaide Dental School for over 20 years.
+She is current Deputy Head of the School, the Chair of the Learning and Teaching Committee and a Deputy Director (Education) of the Indigenous Oral Health Unit, a part of the Australian Research Centre for Population Oral Health (ARCPOH).

-Eleanor established the first dental service at the Port Augusta Aboriginal community-controlled Pika Wiya health service in 2021, where she worked for five years.
-Eleanor is actively involved with the student body in encouraging appropriate participation in Indigenous oral health-related research and placements, has published widely in this field and been an invited presenter at international oral health conferences regarding her expertise in Indigenous Australian oral health.
+Eleanor established the first dental service at the Port Augusta Aboriginal community-controlled Pika Wiya health service in 2001, where she worked for five years.
+Eleanor is actively involved with the student body in encouraging appropriate participation in Indigenous oral health-related research and placements, has published widely in this field and been an invited presenter at international oral health conferences regarding her expertise in Indigenous Australian oral health and curriculum development. .

-Eleanor maintains a passion for and commitment to improving the oral health of oppressed and disadvantaged groups, in particular rural, First Nations and homeless people, and sees her involvement with undergraduate education as an opportunity to contribute to the future profession’s understanding of the needs of these communities, to ensure they are skilled and competent in working with patients and communities who are traditionally underserved.
+Eleanor maintains a passion for and commitment to improving the oral health of oppressed and disadvantaged groups, in particular rural, First Nations and other groups who have been persecuted.
+Eleanor sees her involvement with undergraduate education as an opportunity to contribute to the future profession’s understanding of the needs of these communities, to ensure they are skilled and competent in working with patients and communities who are traditionally underserved.

 My research interests remain focused on improving the oral health of oppressed and disadvantaged people in our community, in particular First Nations communities.
 I am fortunate to be part of the Australian Research Centre for Population Oral Health (ARCPOH) Indigenous Oral Health Research Unit, which enables me to integrate my teaching and research interests.
 My research career has developed with successful competitive grants, presentation at international conferences and publication in peer-reviewed journals.